 Oh hi!
-Today we’re making an inspired dish I like to call Chinese chicken salad with orange sesame dressing.
+Today we’re making an inspired dish I like to call ramen noodle salad with orange sesame dressing.
 It’s loaded with red cabbage, carrots, edamame and chicken and is just packed with flavor.
 It’ll be your new favorite salad, for sure!

-Let’s make Chinese chicken salad with orange sesame dressing
+Let’s make ramen noodle salad with orange sesame dressing

 Allow me to introduce you to the delicious details of this salad that has loads of shaved napa and red cabbages, carrot ribbons, shelled edamame, green onion and a handful of fresh cilantro.
 I also added some juicy chicken breast pieces to make it a complete meal.